 - Suggested language for introducing and closing each topic

-- Discussion questions & examples of answers
+- Discussion prompts & examples of answers

 Why It Works